Skip to main content

 What does cash flow management actually look like at $5M to $20M companies?

 Cash flow management at this size is mostly reactive.
-The company has enough revenue to survive most months but not enough cushion to absorb surprises without stress.
-The CFO or controller knows the general cash position but cannot answer specific questions without pulling data.
+The company can survive normal months but not absorb surprises calmly, so the CFO knows the general position yet still has to pull fresh data whenever specific cash questions come up.

 Common questions that require manual assembly: